 With kitty litter being made up of smaller particles, they can often get stuck to claws or kicked up as your cat climbs or jumps out of the litter box.
 This can get quite messy around your home.

-You can combat it with a litter mat, which are often specially designed to grab onto loose litter and prevent it from being tracked around the rest of your home.
+You can combat it with a litter mat, which is often specially designed to grab onto a loose litter and prevent it from being tracked around the rest of your home.
 It’s still spilling out of the litter tray, but at least it’s captured in one place to either be re-used or disposed of neatly.

 Ever Clean Litter